-Adhesive: Adhesive used with A-Clad system to attach brick slips is pre-mixed cement-based dry powder which is mixed with water to create workable paste for application to panels.
+Adhesive: The adhesive used with the A-Clad system to attach brick slips is pre-mixed cement-based dry powder which is mixed with water to create workable paste for application to panels.

 Mortar: Eurobrick Systems' Europoint premixed pointing mortar is specially formulated to enhance ease of application, adhesion properties and flexibility.
 Supplied in 25Kg bags dry-powder form for mixing with water.